Investing in new technologies to increase energy efficiency

 The Venture focuses on understanding the current and future impact of climate change on its operations.
 Climate change risks are included in each operation’s risk assessment.
 It measures and interprets energy and greenhouse gas (GHG) data to identify areas of opportunity.
 The Venture continuously researches and identifies potential energy and GHG reduction opportunities and evaluates the feasibility of implementing these opportunities.
 It also actively participates in discussions on climate change legislation via various industry organisations.

-The Venture's efforts to continually evaluate and better its energy efficiency are in line with the societal demand to reduce the emissions of GHGs.
-It uses the Greenhouse Gas Protocol as an accounting and reporting standard for our emissions, which uses the factor of 1.009kgCO2 kWh.
+The Venture’s efforts to continually evaluate and better its energy efficiency are in line with the societal demand to reduce the emissions of GHGs.
+It uses the Greenhouse Gas Protocol as an accounting and reporting standard for our emissions, which uses the emission factor of 0.945CO2e/kWh.
 This protocol was developed in partnership with the World Resources Institute and the World Business Council for Sustainable Development.
 It divides GHG emissions into different types, categorising them as either direct or indirect emissions.

 Climate change performance is included in the health, safety, environment and community performance indicators that the Venture uses as part of its performance appraisals.